Dodo Payments MCP server

 Stats

-The Dodo Payments MCP Server provides a Model Context Protocol server for the Dodo Payments API, allowing AI assistants to interact with payment processing functionality through standardized tools.
+The Dodo Payments MCP Server provides a Model Context Protocol implementation for the Dodo Payments API, enabling AI models to interact with payment processing functions through structured tools.

 Installation Options